top of page

 Q: What is Dr. Hayes Educates?

-Q: What is the Academy of Innovation?
+Q: What is Hayes Academy of Innovation?

-Q: Is DHEAI a traditional private school?
+Q: Is Hayes Academy of Innovation a traditional private school?

 Q: Are you a nonprofit?